Advice Independent Living

 1. Social Time Takes More Planning

-2. Meals Feel Less Enjoyable
+2. Meal Planning Feels Less Enjoyable

 Meals may become more challenging to prepare and feel more like a chore.
 Independent Living communities make dining simple, healthy and enjoyable—without the stress of cooking.
+Many communities offer both casual and formal dining venues on-site, as well as take-out options.

-3. Everyday Tasks Take More Energy
+3. Home-Maintenance Tasks Take More Energy

 4. Home Projects Start to Linger

 When home projects start piling up, it may be a sign to explore options that reduce maintenance and give more time for more enjoyable activities.
+Tasks like replacing home windows or siding, power-washing the patio or checking the leak on the dishwasher can all be taken care of in a senior living community.

 5. Staying Organized Feels Less Important